Last Updated on March 31, 2025

 11. Take a Scenic Brenta Canal Cruise

-The cruise travels along the canal past historic Venetian aristocratic villas from the 16th-18th centuries.
+The cruise travels along the canal past historic Venetian aristocratic villas from the 16th to 18th centuries.
 You’ll see the canal banks, local towns, and other attractions.
 If you’re short on time, you can take a day trip from Venice.

-What to Eat and Where to Eat in Padova: A Food Guide
+What to Eat and Where to Eat in Padua: A Food Guide

-Want to experience Padova through its flavors?
+Want to experience Padua through its flavors?
 Here are the must-try local specialties:

 My Pretty Travels Tip: Don't forget to grab a coffee at Caffè Pedrocchi!
 Once known as "the café without doors" for being open 24/7, this historic café has been a gathering spot for intellectuals and artists since 1772.
 Try their signature "Pedrocchi coffee" (with mint).
 Though expensive, it's worth experiencing this iconic spot.

 Looking for accommodations?
-Padova is much more budget-friendly than Venice.
+Padua is much more budget-friendly than Venice.
 While I stayed with locals, here are the best areas to book your stay:

 These locations provide excellent access to the main attractions while keeping you in the heart of the city.